astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 ## 2. Introduction & Motivation

 **Narrative Overview:**
 The landscape of genomic medicine faces a critical paradox: as our ability to sequence and analyze genetic data expands exponentially, so do the privacy risks associated with centralized processing.
-Recent breaches affecting millions of genetic profiles at major genomic companies underscore the vulnerability of cloud-based solutions, while regulatory frameworks like GDPR and HIPAA demand increasingly stringent data protection measures [1].
+Recent breaches affecting millions of genetic profiles at major genomic companies underscore the vulnerability of cloud-based solutions, while regulatory frameworks like GDPR demand increasingly stringent data protection measures [1].

 Traditional genomic analysis platforms require uploading sensitive patient data to external servers, creating multiple points of vulnerability: data interception during transmission, server breaches, insider threats, and long-term storage risks [2].
 Studies have documented extensive healthcare cybersecurity threats, with genomic data being particularly vulnerable due to its immutable nature and familial implications [3].
 Moreover, many clinical settings—particularly in rural areas or developing nations—lack reliable high-speed internet, making cloud-dependent tools impractical.